 Abraham Lincoln University is approved through the California State Approving Agency for Veterans Education (CSAAVE) to train veterans and eligible persons in the diploma and degree programs listed in the law school or university catalogs.

-Student eligibility for VA education benefits through the G.I.
+Student eligibility for veterans college benefits through the G.I.
 Bill® is determined solely by the Department of Veterans Affairs.
-To inquire about eligibility for G.I.
-Bill® education benefits as a veteran or service member, please call 888-442- 4551 or visit this website.
+For more G.I.
+Bill® information and to learn more about eligibility for G.I.
+Bill® education benefits as a veteran or service member, call (888) 442-4551 or visit the Veterans Benefits Administration Education and Training webpage.

-To be compliant with the standards issued by the Department of Veterans Affairs (VA), a student utilizing GI Bill® education benefits must have the following enrollment status:
+To be compliant with the standards issued by the Department of Veterans Affairs (VA), a student utilizing GI Bill® military financial benefits must have the following enrollment status:

 |SEMESTER COURSE LOAD||STUDENT STATUS|